jpkeerthik30-sudo/Blinkit-Sales-Analysis-Dashboard/README.md

 <a href="https://github.com/jpkeerthik30-sudo/Blinkit-Sales-Analysis-Dashboard/blob/main/blinkit.xlsx"> Dataset</a>

+## The dataset typically includes:

+Orders and transactions
+Product categories and items
+Outlet/store details
+Sales amount and quantity
+Customer purchase behavior

 ## Objective

-## The objective of this project is to:
+### The objective of this project is to:

 Analyze sales and demand patterns
 Understand customer purchasing trends